 Population growth and a growing concern on the way we produce our food supplies is increasingly the need for innovations in agricultural processes.
 Innovations include developments in natural fertilizers and pesticides, sustainable forestry, animal farming, and aquaculture.
 The ICN clusters who have a focus in these areas are Écotech Québec and the Sustainable Business Hub.

 At the heart of sustainability is the production of energy by the cleanest means as possible.
 Clean energy technologies are advancing rapidly with vast improvements in wind, solar, biofuels, and waste to energy solutions to help feed our appetite for energy.
-The ICN clusters who have a focus in these areas include CleantechAlps, GreenCape, Tenerrdis, Green Tech Cluster, TWEED and Renewable Energy Hamburg.
+The ICN clusters who have a focus in these areas include CleantechAlps, GreenCape, Tenerrdis, Green Tech Cluster, TWEED.

 Energy efficiency is seen as one of the main sustainable pillars in order to reduce greenhouse gas emissions through innovative and cost-effective ways.
 Reducing energy use and energy waste through various technologies in green buildings, collaborative consumptions, cogeneration and the use of smart grids is stimulating the cleantech markets within this area.
-The ICN clusters who have a focus in these areas include Clean Tech Delta, CleantechAlps, Tenerrdis and TWEED.
+The ICN clusters who have a focus in these areas include Clean Tech Delta, CleantechAlps, Tenerrdis, TWEED and Flux50.

 Energy storage has the potential for unlocking the needed flexibility for the mass implementation of renewable energy.
 Further innovations are expected in this expanding cleantech market with developments in thermal storage, hydrogen storage and different forms of batteries playing an increasingly important role in our energy systems.
-The ICN clusters who have a focus in these areas include Green Tech Cluster, tenerrdis, TWEED, and Renewable Energy Hamburg.
+The ICN clusters who have a focus in these areas include Green Tech Cluster, tenerrdis, TWEED.

 Many of the elements needed for a more sustainable society are readily available, however, there is need to develop the intelligent layer to innovatively manage our assets such as energy, water, and storage technologies in an interactive, integrated, and seamless way.
-The ICN clusters who have a focus in these areas include CLEAN and Tenerrdis.
+The ICN clusters who have a focus in these areas include CLEAN, Tenerrdis and Nordic Edge.

 There has been a shift away from a manufacturing focus within transportation towards broader concepts of mobility and community innovation.
 Cleantech has rapidly accelerated innovation and developments in electrical vehicles, fuels, infrastructures, and the use of big data in transport management.
 The ICN clusters who have a focus in these areas include Green Cape, Research Triangle Cleantech Cluster and TWEED.